jht1493/jht-site/jht-md/z-blog-1/loveiswisehatredisfoolish.md

-Love is wise, hatred is foolish
+Love is wise, hatred is foolish - John Henry Thompson - Invent Your Future

 [Blog](../z-blog-1.md)‎ > ‎